SciCompKL/CoDiPack/documentation/mainpage.md

 The design principle for CoDiPack is that it is easy to use.
 However, it also gives experienced AD developers full access to all the data structures.

-The Scientific Computing Group at the TU Kaiserslautern develops CoDiPack and will enhance and extend CoDiPack in the future.
+The Scientific Computing Group at the RPTU Kaiserslautern-Landau develops CoDiPack and will enhance and extend CoDiPack in the future.

 ## Usage

 CoDiPack is a header only library.
 The only file the user needs to include is `codi.hpp`.
-The only other requirement is a C++11 compliant compiler where one usually needs to specify '-std=c++11' in compiler arguments.
+The only other requirement is a C++17 compliant compiler where one usually needs to specify '-std=c++17' in compiler arguments.
+For a C++11 compliant version of CoDiPack use the 2.* release.
 CoDiPack is tested with gcc, clang, and the Intel compiler.

 The file `codi.hpp` defines several datatypes.
 The most important ones are: